H0PE2024/Control-Systems-Internship/Readme.md

 $$

 Where:
-- $ d$ is the relative distance measured by the ultrasonic sensor.
+- $d$ is the relative distance measured by the ultrasonic sensor.
 - $d_0$ is the desired headway (15 cm for our experiments).
-- $ c $ is the gain, which can be adjusted based on the experiments performed.
+- $c$ is the gain, which can be adjusted based on the experiments performed.
+- $a$ ~ 10, derived from step response experiments of PWM vs velocity.
+- $b = 2$ for experiments mentioned here, although results are similar for lower values of $b$

 Schematic representing closed loop dynamics is as:

 ![closed_loop](Closed_loop_dynamics.png)

-- where $a$ ~ 10, derived from step response experiments of PWM vs velocity.
-- $b = 2$ for experiments mentioned here, although results are similar for lower values of $b$

 # Experimental validation